jfasch/jfasch-home/trainings/log/index.rst

 ===================

-Course preparations (agendae) and outcomes (what really happened) are maintained on this site.
-When a course is over, customers will not be left with a deck of printed material, but rather with a link to their custom course page [#consent]_.
+Course preparations (agendae) and outcomes (what really happened) are maintained here online.
+When a course is over, customers will not be left with a deck of printed material, but rather with a link to their custom course page.

 Here is the entire list of such past courses.
 Use it to get an impression of how courses are held.